Ipotrick/Daxa/README.md

 ## Key features and abstractions
 - [x] Simple setup and object creation.
 No more 1000 LOC file to get a triangle drawn. (https://github.com/Ipotrick/Daxa/tree/master/wiki/Tutorial.md)
 - [x] Much simplified api surface compared to vulkan.
 Daxa abstracts away much of the vulkan api, only exposing those concepts that are crucial for good control and performance.
 - [x] Automatic deferred resource destruction.
-Daxa deferres resource destruction until all work in flight at the time of the destruction call is finished.
+Daxa deferres resource destruction until all work in flight at the time of the destruction call is finished to avoidbdestroying resources currently in use on the gpu.
 - [x] Powerful and flexible render-graph.
 While manual sync is exposed in daxa for best control, it also provides an optional render-graph. (https://github.com/Ipotrick/Daxa/tree/master/wiki/TaskGraph.md)
 - [x] Bindless shader resource model.
-Resources are accessed via an id (or address) in shaders instead of descriptor set bindings.
+Resources are exclusively accessed via an id (or address) in shaders instead of descriptor set bindings.
 This drastically simplifies the api while also beeing a very powerful tool for gpu driven rendering. (https://github.com/Ipotrick/Daxa/tree/master/wiki/Bindless.md)
 - [x] C++ and shader code sharing utilities.
 This combined with other simplifications means you will never need shader reflection for convenience. (https://github.com/Ipotrick/Daxa/tree/master/wiki/ShaderIntegration.md)
 - [x] Shader build system, including features like `#include` management and shader hot-reloading. (https://github.com/Ipotrick/Daxa/tree/master/wiki/PipelineManager.md)